neuoy/KSPTrajectories/CONTRIBUTING.md

 Next, create a backup of your GameData folder (Excluding "Squad"), and delete all mods in there except for Trajectories and ModuleManager (and Squad obviously).

 Create a new Savegame, build a craft with Stock parts that triggers the problem and launch it.
-Don't be afraid to use the Cheat menu to get the craft into the situation that you need (Set orbit, rendez-vous, infinite fuel...).
+Don't be afraid to use the Cheat menu to get the craft into the situation that you need (Set orbit, rendezvous, infinite fuel...).
 In the animal kingdom, Alpacas of the "dirty cheating" variety are the most successful when it comes to debugging.

 Most of the time the bug will occur with *only* trajectories installed.

 Sometimes, you will require other mods to reproduce it, such as FAR or RSS.
 In that case, try to delete all mods that are uninvolved and state clearly which mods (and which versions of them) are required.

-If you are sure that the problem doesn't happen with only Trajectories but don't know which is reponsible, you have to search for it.
+If you are sure that the problem doesn't happen with only Trajectories but don't know which is responsible, you have to search for it.
 The simplest method is to add mods one by one.
 If you have few installed, you should do that.

 However, "binary search" is more effective: Add half your mods and see if the problem occurs.
 If not, add the other half.
 If yes, split the first half again and add the first quarter.
 If that doesn't cause the problem, remove it again and add the second quarter.